-It's known poetically as the Radiant City, prosaically as the Housing Unit and irreverently by locals as La Maison du Fada (The Madman's House).
-But whatever you call it, Le Corbusier's pioneering experiment is not just another block of flats.
+Le Corbusier's pioneering urban housing experiment is known poetically as the Radiant City, prosaically as the Unité d'Habitation and irreverently by locals as La Maison du Fada (The Madman's House).

 Click here to book a hotel in Marseille

-Charles-Edouard Jeanneret-Gris was born in Switzerland in 1887, but his heart was, as he says, profoundly Mediterranean (he died at his cabanon, or beach house, on the Côte d'Azur in 1965).
+Pictured, Charles-Edouard Jeanneret-Gris was born in Switzerland in 1887.
+But his heart was, as he says, profoundly Mediterranean: he died at his cabanon, or beach house, on the Côte d'Azur in 1965.

-In some circles, Le Corbusier, pictured, has a lot to answer for.
+In some circles, Le Corbusier has a lot to answer for.
 He aimed to provide better living conditions in overcrowded cities.
-But many people came to regard his huge monoliths as paving the way for the shoddy, Brutalist tower blocks that blighted British and American cities in the 1960s.
+But many people regarded his huge monoliths as paving the way for the shoddy tower blocks that blighted British and American cities in the 1960s.

 Built between 1947 and 1952, Marseille's Radiant City is in an altogether different class.
-Designed to a very high standard, it was originally conceived as social housing but today is a fashionable middle-class Mecca and a vertical township in its own right.
-A handful of loyal residents have lived there since 1952, but other apartments come up for short-term lets or sale occasionally and are much sought-after.
+Designed to a very high standard, it was originally conceived as social housing but today is a fashionable middle-class Mecca.

-There was both insufficient steel and a shortage of skilled labour in post-war France and so, making the best of the situation, Le Corbusier conceived the structure in raw concrete, raised off the ground by large piloti or "stilts", pictured.
+There was both insufficient steel and a shortage of skilled labour in post-war France.
+So, making the best of the situation, Le Corbusier conceived the structure in raw concrete, raised off the ground by large piloti or "stilts", pictured.

-But the concept, apparently stark and minimalist at first sight, is embellished with a wealth of subtle detail.
+The concept, apparently stark at first sight, is embellished with a wealth of subtle detail.
 The spacious entrance hall has such touches as stained-glass windows and shell designs in the concrete walls.

-On the upper floors, the corridors - or "streets" as they're known - are much wider than in the average hotel or apartment block, where architects try to keep the maximum space for the private living quarters.
+On the upper floors, the "streets" are much wider than corridors in the average hotel or apartment block, where architects try to keep the maximum space for the private living quarters.